Mono Couple becomes Poly Couple

 I've been working through this thought recently.

 Spitfire and I spoke the other night.
-By spoke I mean she was too sick to go to Bashir's on the night I was watching the kids so she stayed home and had it out with me about some things.
-Toward the end we cleared up some of our communication issues but there were still a few glaring problems.
+By spoke, I mean she was too sick to go to Bashir's on the night I was watching the kids, so she stayed home and had it out with me about some things.
+Toward the end, we cleared up some of our communication issues, but there were still a few glaring problems.

-I said to her "Bashir was a boundary you never should have broken.
+I said to her, "Bashir was a boundary you never should have broken.
 It never should have made it to me.
-Can you imagine how good, loved and respected I would have felt if when you came to me it wasn't to ask if it was okay but to tell me you broke up with him as soon as you found out he worked for the same employer as me."
+Can you imagine how good, loved and respected I would have felt if, when you came to me, it wasn't to ask if it was okay, but to tell me you broke up with him as soon as you found out he worked for the same employer as me."

-To which she replied "yeah but we'd already been dating for two weeks by the time he told me."
+To which she replied, "Yeah, but we'd already been dating for two weeks by the time he told me."

 My thoughts regarding that are that we had been together for 7 years at that point and married for 5.
 It sounds like she's telling me that in 2 weeks she'd developed more loyalty to him than I had garnered in all that time.
 Why am I trying so hard to make it work with her!?

 The more I think about it, the more I realize that was just her shifting the blame back on me.
-Like I was supposed to say "no, don't date Bashir.
+Like I was supposed to say, "No, don't date Bashir.
 That would be a violation of my boundaries and I would have to end our relationship."
 I WAS supposed to say that only the years of being gaslit and cut down every time I dissented from what she wanted to do had left me in a place where I was incapable of standing up for myself.
 She shifted the blame back on me and I just accepted it, like I always do.
 Talking with her is dangerous for me.
 I need to be stronger.
 I am stronger than that.

 I was not even asking her to be a mind reader.
 I was asking her to show respect to my feelings.
 I told her (though weakly) how I felt.
 She didn't care enough to respect my feelings.
-Plus how is she going to blame me for being the product of her abuse?!
+Plus, how is she going to blame me for being the product of her abuse?!

-At this point, the fact that she's still dating Bashir hurts the fuck out of my feelings but I have no one to blame but myself.
-I straight up said this time "yeah, I think you might as well keep dating him.
+At this point, the fact that she's still dating Bashir hurts the fuck out of my feelings, but I have no one to blame but myself.
+I straight-up said this time, "Yeah, I think you might as well keep dating him.
 I want to be okay with it."
 It's on me from here on out.
 Honestly, what would be the point in telling her that a requirement to get me back would be that they stop dating?
 She'd be doing it because I told her to, not because it was hurting me and needed to stop because she cared about my feelings.
-And I'm not going to stop dating Jason, though dating Jason was never me breaking one of her boundaries so it's not quite equitable.
+And I'm not going to stop dating Jason, though dating Jason was never me breaking one of her boundaries, so it's not quite equitable.

 It keeps looking more and more like we're not going to make it.
-And in her mind, I've abandoned her and the kids right now.
+And in her mind, I've abandoned her and the kids right already.
 She still lives in our house.
 She still has access to all the money I make.
 I still stop in and see the kids at least twice a week.
 I'm still going to marriage counseling and reaching out to her so she doesn't get lonely.
 But she keeps reminding me that I've abandoned her.

 She keeps bringing up how for years she would beg me to change and fix our marriage and then things would get better for a little while but then I'd just go back to the way I was.
 I finally had the clarity to call her out on it.
 Of course I didn't change.
 I'd climb out of myself and try and be present.
 I'd put forth a ton of effort to make things better.
 But the abuse never stopped.
 Spitfire never got better.
 Of course I would just climb back into myself.
 I'd put my time and effort into work or video games because there I would at least get recognition or reward for all my effort.
 At home, all I got was guilt.

-We recognize our relationship is mostly trauma bonding at this point but we both agree that we want to try and make it be more than that and heal from that.
+We recognize our relationship is mostly trauma bonding at this point, but we both agree that we want to try and make it be more than that and heal from that.
 I go back and forth in having hope that we can.

 Last edited:

-So a lot has changed in a week.
+So, a lot has changed in a week.
 My life is a fucking crazy rollercoaster of emotions and events.
 Spitfire is autistic.
-I've known this but had not done the right kind of research.
+I've known this, but had not done the right kind of research.
 Mostly it was about what we needed to do to improve quality of life.
-Did a little more research and realized that what I was going through was not unheard of in neurodivergent relationships.
+I did a little more research and realized that what I was going through was not unheard of in neurodivergent relationships.
 It is referred to as Cassandra Syndrome, where due to the different wiring of our brains, we lose the meaning of each other's words.
 Spitfire will say things in a tone that I will hear as dripping with anger, subtext, dual meaning...
 Spitfire will hear what I say and take it exactly at face value.
-So basically we've just spent years gaslighting the living fucking shit out of each other, both of us being left with feelings of loneliness and rejection which turn into paranoia and resentment.
+So basically we've just spent years gaslighting the living fucking shit out of each other, both of us being left with feelings of loneliness and rejection, which turn into paranoia and resentment.

 So I have this revelation, immediately notice a huge improvement in communication, feel the anger begin to ebb away.
 Same day, Jason breaks up with me.
 Any time I start to come up for air, something drags me back down.

 He tells me watching me go up and down with Spitfire made him realize he wants a monogamous relationship.
 On top of that, he wanted it with the guy he started dating a few months ago, the guy he's been longing for since before we met.
-I had told him years before to let me know if and when this became an issue for him because I could never be the guy he deserved.
-So I told him that I was going to be the best god damned breakup he ever had.
+I had told him years before to let me know if and when this became an issue for him, because I could never be the guy he deserved.
+So I told him that I was going to be the best goddamned breakup he ever had.
 I was reassuring, cracked jokes, hugged him and told him it was all going to be okay.
-All this while I was packing my stuff and getting the fuck out of there so he didn't have to watch me have a total fucking breakdown.
+All this while I was packing my stuff and getting the fuck out of there, so he didn't have to watch me have a total fucking breakdown.

 Now I'm back home and working through things.
-We've agreed it's ok for our place to be a place for OUR relationship not up for renegotiation until both of us feel our relationship is in a good place and we're comfortable.
+We've agreed it's ok for our place to be a place for OUR relationship, not up for renegotiation, until both of us feel our relationship is in a good place and we're comfortable.
 It makes me feel a lot more secure in my home.
 I'm not sharing the only place I have for us with them.
 We've got a lot of trauma to sort out and a lot of misunderstanding to correct, communication pathways to clear and bridges to rebuild.
-I don't know what the fuck I'm doing most days but Spitfire showed me a library app that allows me to consume a shit ton of self help audio books at a record pace.
+I don't know what the fuck I'm doing most days, but Spitfire showed me a library app that allows me to consume a shit ton of self-help audio books at a record pace.
 The application of that knowledge gained has already been so helpful.

 Not really ready to start dating right now.
 Too much to fix at home.
 Spitfire drowning in NRE while we were dying is kind of what lit this powder keg in the first place.
 I'm working on becoming more assertive and keeping vigilant for abuse.
-Part of me is afraid this whole thing is just a manipulation and I'm climbing back into a cycle of abuse but the data support the positive scenario so I'm going to go with that.
+Part of me is afraid this whole thing is just a manipulation and I'm climbing back into a cycle of abuse, but the data support the positive scenario, so I'm going to go with that.

 Take care.